 It's difficult to stand out in a sea of emails.
 And many recruiters compete for the same talent, meaning the person you are trying to contact receives more messages than the average candidate.

 Not only does this pattern put you behind your hiring schedule, it also leaves you discouraged and burnt out.
+And it is very important to have a stable hiring funnel.

 But what if you knew how other companies were optimizing their campaign strategies?